 This is because you have enough data to find a ‘sweet spot’ – search terms that are popular enough to generate a decent amount of traffic, without being so popular that there are already lots of other sites dominating search results for these phrases.

-Getting your hands on this data involves using a dedicated keyword research tool like Semrush or Ahrefs; these let you enter keywords and provide you with all the above stats for each one, along with lots of other useful information, including:
+Getting your hands on this data involves using a dedicated keyword research tool like Ahrefs, Moz or Semrush; these let you enter keywords and provide you with all the above stats for each one, along with lots of other useful information, including:

 Once you’ve identified the right keywords for your Squarespace site, it’s time to look at the things you can do to your Squarespace site that will help it perform well for them.